Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

 Instead of being flaunted about like a rock star in those hugely publicized war bond parades, Harold Schultz was quietly shuffled aside after being wounded in action on Iwo.
 He received a Purple Heart medal, then resettled in Los Angeles, California, where he took a job for the United States Postal Service working the swing shift in the Chinatown PO.
 When a young lady he was engaged to passed away, Schultz gave up plans of marriage completely, until he finally entered matrimony with neighbor Rita Reyes at the age of 60.

 A strap hanging loose on the unknown Marine's helmet and an incorrectly slung rifle strap were discovered to be associated with Harold Henry Schultz.
 The information was presented to the Commandant of the Marine Corps, General Robert Neller.
-70 years after the battle, 20 years after the forgotten warrior's death, the Corps officially confirmed that the Mystery Marine 2nd to the left was Harold Schultz.
+So 70 years after the battle, 20 years after the forgotten warrior's death, the Corps officially confirmed that the mystery Marine second to the left was Harold Schultz.

 A Plea for Help